code-not-found/code-not-found.github.io/_posts/java/2018-01-13-java-download-install-jdk-9-windows.md

 In order to be able to compile Java code, we need the Java Development Kit (JDK) package that comes with a Java compiler.
 The JDK package also comes with a Java runtime environment (JRE) that is needed to run compiled Java code.

-As we are installing the latest Java version, you can find it at the top of the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"}.
-Click on the <var>Download</var> button right below <var>JDK</var>.
+As we are installing a Java version that reached end of life, you need to scroll all the way down to the bottom of the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} and click on the <var>Download</var> button in the <var>Java Archive</var> section.
+Then look for the <var>Java SE 9</var> link and after clicking on it, select the correct operating system under <var>Java SE Development Kit 9.0.4</var>.

-> Here is the direct link to [download the jdk 9.0.1 installer for Windows 64 bit](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html){:target="_blank"}.
+> Here is the direct link to [download the jdk 9 installer for Windows](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase9-3934878.html){:target="_blank"}.

 Accept the License Agreement and pick the correct download for your operating system.
 In this example, we will use the Windows 64 bit version.